MalladiMadhu129/loginfrontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+###Usage
+Login

+Navigate to http://localhost:3000/login and log in with your credentials.
+Dashboard

+After logging in, you will be redirected to the dashboard where you can view the list of employees.
+Create Employee

+Click on the "Create Employee" button to add a new employee.
+Edit Employee

+Click the "Edit" button next to an employee's record to update their information.
+Delete Employee

+Click the "Delete" button next to an employee's record to remove them from the list.
+Search Employees

+Use the search bar to filter employees by name or email.

 ### `npm test`